Panic Prevention

 Panic Prevention is the debut album by English indie rock singer-songwriter Jamie T, released in the United Kingdom on 29 January 2007.
 The album is so-called because of the panic attacks Jamie suffered as an adolescent.
 Most of the songs on the album deal with aspects of modern 'youth' culture in the UK (for example binge drinking), and as such has been strongly compared to the works of the Streets, Lily Allen and the Libertines.
 Three singles have been released from the album prior to its release: "Sheila", "If You Got the Money" and "Calm Down Dearest".

+Critical reception

 Track listing

 All songs written by Jamie T except where noted.